-Being busy and spending time away from his or her home, leads seniors away from thoughts of depression.
+Being busy and spending time away from one’s home, leads seniors away from thoughts of depression.
 A new environment is healthy and invigorating.
 It also challenges the senior as he or she must deal with new people and places.

 Doing the same thing every day in the same location does not stimulate seniors.
 He or she may not be physically able to go to new places and this activity can encourage the senior, both mentally and physically.
-Volunteering will improve mental health.
+Seniors helping seniors will improve mental health.
 Those who volunteer interact more socially than those who do not.

 But How Does It Help?

 There are many factors.
 Perhaps those who volunteer are just naturally more healthy.
-Perhaps those who volunteer lead a more satisfying life.
-It has been proven that social interaction is the number one cause for delaying the symptoms of dementia.
+Perhaps seniors helping seniors leads to a more satisfying life for those that help others.
+It has been proven that social interaction is the number one cause of delaying the symptoms of dementia.
 All activities that a person does encourages their feelings of well-being.

 Individuals who tend to volunteer at more than one organization, are less likely to die from heart disease.
-The problem with the definite studies is that they are not definitive.
-It is a proven scientific fact that those who volunteer lead healthier and happier lives but no one knows or can prove why.
+The problem with definite studies is that they are not definitive.
+It is a proven scientific fact that seniors helping seniors leads to healthier and happier lives but no one knows or can prove why.
 And no one knows why many who volunteer at more than one organization are healthier than those who only volunteer with one organization.

-Most volunteers feel that they are giving something back to their community.
+Most seniors helping seniors feel that they are giving something back to their community.
 They may be supporting a charity or church that supported them or their loved ones when help was required.
-Another reason seniors volunteer is to widen their social circles.
+Another reason seniors offer their time to help others is to widen their social circles.
 If you are more alone than you wish, volunteering may be the solution.

 The “experts” have been unable to link the reason volunteering helps the mental and physical health of an individual.
 However, the studies prove that this is the case.
 Choose any reason you want to, just go ahead and volunteer, You have never had this much time to give back and the results are worth it.